 - Protection and Utilization of our lands.

-- Traditional ethos of hard work and personal responsibility passed on from our ancestors.
+- A traditional ethos of hard work and personal responsibility passed on by our ancestors.

 - Unity: Sharing, working together and supporting each other.

 - Community safety.

 - Pride: Everyone will take pride in and practice their culture and traditional values.

 - Takla Nation will self-determine their own nation-building agenda.

 - Takla Nation will take concrete actions to advance their nation-building agendas for current and future generations.

 - Traditional laws, language, cultural practices, and environmental stewardship will guide Takla nations building.